Trust account management

 The Inspectorate also supports the work of the Lawyers Complaints Service, undertaking investigations on an as required basis.

 In carrying out inspections (also known as reviews), the primary focus is on the trust accounting procedures and controls of firms.
-Inspectors may also check general compliance with the regulations and any rules, such as the LCA (Lawyers: Conduct and Client Care) Rules 2008 and LCA (Lawyers: Nominee Company) Rules 2008.
+Inspectors may also check general compliance with the regulations and any rules, such as the LCA (Lawyers: Conduct and Client Care) Rules 2008.

 Barristers and trust accounts